ComputeCanada/magic_castle/README.md

 - Verify the home directories were created: `ls /home`.
 You should see one for each guest account, and the centos account.

 If you used the CloudFlare DNS Service
 - Verify the domain name: go to https://${domain_name}.
-It should be JupyterHub login page.
+It should be the JupyterHub login page.

 ## How Magic Castle Works